 Those involved in the salvaging of the Messina off Knockadoon applied to the British Admiralty for naval salvage money for the successful outcome of the operation.
 This was common practice at the time, as was the practice of awarding prize bounty money to Royal Navy ships involved in the sinking or capture of enemy vessels.
 In the resulting compensation case, a sum of £2,550 was awarded to those involved in the salvage of the Messina.

-The Messina having being saved from destruction off Knockadoon Head, had difficult times ahead.
+The Messina having been saved from destruction off Knockadoon Head, had difficult times ahead.
 On the evening of October 15th 1918, on a voyage from Plymouth to Baltimore, it was shelled by the German submarine U-152, in a confrontation lasting 2 hours.
 The Messina put on full speed and zigzagged in accordance with the wartime regulations, luckily escaping with minimal damage, having been hit once by a German shell on the port side.
 A little over a year later, on December 14th 1919, having survived the grounding off Knockadoon and the treacherous U-Boat infested waters of World War I, the Messina was abandoned in a storm in the North Atlantic and eventually sank.
 She was on a voyage from St. John to Antwerp, carrying a cargo of grain.

 The Sinking of the Schooner Edith & S.S.
 Lucena